kanavgoyal898/markoText/README.md

 THE GAME WAS IN ALL WAYS AS EXEMPLARY MEMBERS OF THE SOCIETY OF FREEMEN THE YOUNG MANS RETURN AND OF A MAID RUSHED ACROSS THE GLADE HOLMES AND NOW DR STERNDALE HOW DO YOU OBSERVE ANYTHING VERY PECULIAR FELLOW AND ALL THE OTHER LITTLE WEAKNESSES ON WHICH YOU HAVE SO HOMELY A THING AS A GENTLEMAN AT BAKER STREET BUT I SAW THE SPOT WHERE THE TREASURE IS HIDDEN INAT THIS INSTANT WHAT THE RASCAL HAD COPIED THE PAPER IN A LISTLESS WAY BUT I SAW AN ILLDRESSED VAGABOND IN THE LANE WHERE HE HAD GONE BY AND ALL WAS SAFE THREW OFF HIS GLASS I CAME DOWN TO BREAKFAST IN THE ROOM IN EACH CASE CAUGHT MY EYE IN SLEEP SINCE I DID AS HE WOULD DO BETTER TO BE FRANK WITH ME IF I LIGHT MY FIRST THOUGHT WAS THAT I DESIRED TO ACCOMPLISH MY PURPOSE FOR IN MY DESPAIR AND DISAPPOINTMENT AFTER A FEW MONTHS THEY EXACTLY FITTED THE TRACKS I MIGHT IT SHOULD BE STOPPED YOU MUST SPEAK OR I SHOULD HAVE BEEN EXPOSED AND DRAGGED WITH MY KNOWLEDGE THAT I KILLED BLACK PETER AND WHEN DID YOU FIND NOTHING BETTER TO TAKE NO CHANCES OF MISSING HIS MAN THE SAME THOUGHT HAD CROSSED THE LAWN THE LAWN VERY CAREFULLY FOR A MOMENT I FOUND MYSELF WEARY AND YET WAKEFUL TOSSING RESTLESSLY FROM SIDE TO SIDE IN A CHEMICAL PIPETTE NOW I KNEW THAT I HAD TAKEN OVER ANOTHER PROFESSION BUT SHE WOULDNT TELL I DARE SAY IT BEARS EVERY MARK OF REFINEMENT AND
 (venv) kanavgoyal@MacBook-Pro src %
 ```

+## Dataset

+The sample text used for training in markoText is derived from the Sherlock Holmes series by Sir Arthur Conan Doyle.
+These classic works, which are available in the public domain, provide a rich and diverse corpus ideal for text-based experimentation.
+For access to the complete collection of Sherlock Holmes stories, visit [The Complete Sherlock Holmes](https://sherlock-holm.es/), a comprehensive resource for fans and researchers of Doyle's legendary detective series.

 ## Conclusion